simplehostingserverd/truckingweight/Information/LINUX_NETLIFY_DEPLOYMENT.md

 **CONFIDENTIAL DOCUMENT - FOR INTERNAL USE ONLY**

-© 2025 Cosmo Exploit Group LLC.
-All Rights Reserved.
+© 2025 Cargo Scale Pro Inc. All Rights Reserved.
 Designed and built by Michael Anthony Trevino Jr., Lead Full-Stack Developer

 ## Overview

-This guide provides step-by-step instructions for deploying the Cosmo Exploit Group LLC Weight Management System to Netlify using the Netlify CLI on Linux systems.
+This guide provides step-by-step instructions for deploying the Cargo Scale Pro Inc Weight Management System to Netlify using the Netlify CLI on Linux systems.

 ## Prerequisites